Altanshash/physics-full-repo/docs/en/problem_set_10_relativity_spacetime_models_solution/task_03.md

 s^2 = s'^2
 $$

-This confirms that the spacetime interval is invariant under Lorentz transformation.
+This confirms that the spacetime interval remains invariant under Lorentz transformations.